 So COP21 has and will continue to cost tax payers of developed nations hundreds of billions of dollars, to perhaps solve one to a few percent of a supposed problem which has not existed for the past 18 years.
 Nonsensical.
 Farcical.
 Like the Monty Python cheese shop sketch (where there was no cheese).

 What guarantees are there that money given to developing nations will be spent on reducing emissions, and only on reducing emissions?
 Will it be policed?
 If so, how and by whom?
 What punitive measures are in place?
 Will they be implemented?
 What mechanisms are in place to restore the funds to tax payers if the funds are misspent?
 How will they prevent the funds ending up in the hands of corrupt officials, and from there perhaps to drug cartels, illegal loggers, arms dealers, terrorists, criminal and terrorist organizations involved in poaching endangered wildlife, people smugglers, etc.?
 What will be done if it does?

-This is really a money grab (socialists hate capitalists, but they want the capitalists’ money), and an attempt to (1) undermine/cripple Western, industrialised, capitalist, democratic nations, and (2) to prevent the industrialisation of developing nations, and so keep them in crippling poverty.
+This is really a money grab (socialists hate capitalists, but they want their money), and an attempt to (1) undermine/cripple Western, industrialised, capitalist, democratic nations in an economic sense, as well as erode sovereignty and civil liberties, and (2) to prevent the industrialisation of developing nations, and so keep them in crippling poverty.
 Some evidence below:

 if it was genuinely about reducing Co2 emissions, agreements would have been signed to deal with the two thirds of emissions from developing countries, including: